AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/011-my-own-prince.md

 "I don't do anything.
 Nox does it all.
 He just needs time and patience from his family and friends.
 I mean it's great when I get to kick the shit out of him.
 But he gives as good as he gets.
 I make him work his body.
 His brothers make him feel loved.
 Dorian gives him something to do.
 Margo makes him talk.
 And when I say make, I don't me it's a forced thing, he just responds to certain things.
 Fuck, for all the mess he's been since he met you again, he's been happier."

 "All we do is fight.
-He doesn't fight with you."
+He doesn't fight with you.
+How the fuck can he be happier."
 I growled at him.

+"Why

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MDE4ODAzNzgsNjYyMTE2MjQ0LC0xNT
+eyJoaXN0b3J5IjpbLTE2MzE4NjQ0NzEsNjYyMTE2MjQ0LC0xNT
 Q4MDUxMjI0LDIwODkzMjAxOTgsLTEyOTU5NTc1MjYsLTQ1NzU0
 MjcyNF19
 -->